collectionsasdata/part2whole/_posts/2019-08-07-cfp2webinar.markdown

 ---
 ---

-[Collections as Data: Part to Whole](https://collectionsasdata.github.io/part2whole/) will release the CFP for cohort 2 on *August 1*.
+[Collections as Data: Part to Whole](https://collectionsasdata.github.io/part2whole/) will release the CFP for cohort 2 on **August 1**.
 The CFP will close on October 31.
 During this round $300,000 will be awarded to six teams.
 With CLIR's support, we are offering two webinars to support those interested in applying for cohort 2.

 On **August 5** we will offer an [**overview of the project and the CFP, followed by Q&A**](https://clirdlf.zoom.us/webinar/register/beb5b14bf554b4594ac87b605f06faf5).

 On **August 19** we will have an [**open Q&A period**]().

+In advance of the webinars we recommend reviewing the [Part to Whole grant narrative](https://github.com/collectionsasdata/part2whole/raw/master/cad_part2whole_narrative.pdf) and [cohort 1 project descriptions](https://collectionsasdata.github.io/part2whole/cohortone/).
 We look forward to working with you and welcome any questions that you might have as you consider putting a proposal forward.
 Feel free to contact us individually or collectively using this [**form**](https://docs.google.com/forms/d/e/1FAIpQLSdUpy6FxMSxpM814v03-uscvoFs6yhHASq9z3SVpNdkkqYA0w/viewform?usp=sf_link).

 Thomas Padilla (University of Nevada Las Vegas)